Analysis of Multiple Long-Run Relations in Panel Data Models: How to choose and

 \subsection{Choices of $C$ and $ \delta $ for estimation of $r_{0}$}

-It is clear that eigenvalues of $\mathbf{Q}_{\bar{w}\bar{w}}$ depend on the scale of the observations, $\mathbf{w}_{it}$, and some form of scaling of data is required to reduce the sensitivity of the eigenvalues to scales.
-Since $\mathbf{w}_{it}$ are expected to be $I(1)$ processes, then it seems more reasonable to scale $\mathbf{w}_{it}$ by in-sample standard deviations of $\Delta \mathbf{w}_{it}$ which under our assumptions is guaranteed to be stationary.
-One could then resort to cross validation procedures to set $C$ and $\delta $. \thinspace But based on extensive Monte Carlo experiments, we have found that setting $C=1$ works well if we base our selection procedure on the eigenvalues of the following correlation matrix
+It is clear that eigenvalues of $\mathbf{Q}_{\bar{w}\bar{w}}$ depend on the scale of the observations, $\mathbf{w}_{it}$, and some form of scaling of data is required to reduce the sensitivity of the eigenvalues to scale.
+One could resort to cross validation procedures to set $C$ and $\delta $, but based on extensive Monte Carlo experiments, we have found that setting $C=1$ works well if we base our selection procedure on the eigenvalues of the following correlation matrix

 Accordingly, our proposed estimator of $r_{0}$ is given by